Sugar (And All Its Names)

 And, Sucralose (Splenda)

-There are some better options out there though—consider giving monk fruit-based sweeteners, pure stevia sweeteners, or something like Xylitol a try!
+There are some better options out there though—consider giving monk fruit-based sweeteners or pure stevia sweeteners a try!